Ludwigromanam/store/README.md

 };
 ```

-To review step by tesp tutorial on how to set it up go [here] (https://medium.com/dailyjs/authenticating-a-vue-js-application-with-firebase-ui-8870a3a5cff8).
+To review step by tesp tutorial on how to set it up go [here](https://medium.com/dailyjs/authenticating-a-vue-js-application-with-firebase-ui-8870a3a5cff8).

 ## Build Setup